Zvetkov/ComMod/README.md

 ![Community Remaster installation][patcher_tutorial]
 *Installing Community Remaster with ComMod - Russian localisation shown*

 <p align="right">(<a href="#top">to the top</a>)</p>

 ## Making mods compatible
-Making a mod compatible with ComMod is easy - just place the files in the archive as specified in the documentation and prepare a special manifest.yaml file describing for ComMod how the mod should be displayed to the user and how to install.
+Making a mod compatible with ComMod is easy - just place the files in the zip or 7z  archive as specified in the documentation with a special manifest.yaml file, describing to ComMod how the mod should be displayed to the user and how it should be installed.

-Packing the mod in an archive with the ComMod manifest is the preferred way to distribute mods for Compatch and Comrem.
+Packing the mod in an archive with the ComMod manifest is the preferred way to distribute mods for ComPatch and ComRemaster.

 ComMod also allows the installation of old mods that were developed for the clean version of the game.
 When installing them via ComMod, a minimal set of edits will be applied to the game exe to fix common game crashes ("ComPatch Mini").
+These mod will need a simple manifest added to work with ComMod.

 ComMod is translated into English, Russian and Ukrainian.